Japanese submarine I-6: 1935–1937

 Upon commissioning, I-6 was attached to the Yokosuka Naval District.
 On 1 June 1935, she was assigned to Submarine Division 8 in Submarine Squadron 1 in the 1st Fleet, a component of the Combined Fleet.
 She was taking part in maneuvers off Ise Bay at 14:27 on 1 August 1935 when she collided with the destroyer Akatsuki.
 She suffered damage to her periscopes and proceeded to Yokosuka, Japan, for repairs.
 She was reassigned directly to the Yokosuka Naval District on 15 November 1935.
 In July 1936, she embarked a Watanabe E9W1 (Allied reporting name "Slim") reconnaissance seaplane for testing purposes.

 On 1 December 1936, I-6 returned to duty in Submarine Division 8 in Submarine Squadron 1 in the 1st Fleet.
-On 27 March 1937, she departed Sasebo, Japan, in company with I-1, I-2, I-3, I-4, and I-5 for training in the vicinity of Tsingtao, China.
+On 27 March 1937, she departed Sasebo, Japan, in company with I-1, I-2, I-3, I-4, and I-5 for training in the vicinity of Qingdao, China.
 The six submarines concluded the training cruise with their arrival at Ariake Bay on 6 April 1937.